peter-sk/photosdup/README.md

 ```
 By default, the command line version prints a list of lists of images, with each interior list representing an original as its first element and its likely duplicates as the remaining elements.

-To speed up the scanning considerably, you can scale the precomputed thumbnails instead of the originals:
+By default, photsdup uses the thumbnails pre-computed by Photos.
+If this causes any issues or you want to use larger scales, you scan scale originals instead:
 ```
-python -m photosdup Pictures/Photos.photoslibrary --thumbs
+python -m photosdup Pictures/Photos.photoslibrary --no-thumbs

 ```

 To tag originals and duplicates with keywords and create albums for them instead, you can add the following parameter: